 A fund of \$3000 was established in 1887 by Oliver C. Ashton of Bryan, Ohio, endowing the O. C. Ashton Prizes for excellence in reading and speaking.
-Three contests during the year are held, an Upper College Contest, a General College Contest, and an Interpretative Reading Contest.
-The amounts of the prizes awarded at each contest vary from \$5 to \$40.
+Two contests are held during the year, one in original oratory and one in interpretative reading.
+The amounts of the prizes awarded at each contest vary from \$5 to \$30.